sadedil/KubernetesHandsOn/hands-on-01-pod/README.md

 kubectl config set-context KubeCluster --namespace=hands-on-1
 ```

-## Create a pod with imperative way (not recommended way)
+## Create a pod with imperative way (not recommended and deprecated way)

-This  will create a deployment, replica set and pods for you
+This will create a deployment, replica set and pods for us

 ```bash
 kubectl run server1 --image=sadedil/simpleinfoserver:latest # server1 is just an alias